Table of Contents

 What causes it?

-As we have already explained, gynecomastia is caused by a hormonal imbalance between estrogens and androgens.
+As we have already explained, this is caused by a hormonal imbalance between estrogens and androgens.
 All individuals, regardless of gender, possess both estrogens and androgens.
 The level of these hormones can significantly fluctuate during puberty, leading to gynecomastia.
 However, the gynecomastia caused by temporary hormonal changes tends to disappear on its own in a relatively short period of time.

 The consequences of gyno

 Though it is far from being considered a life-threatening condition (with only 1% developing into breast cancer), it can nonetheless negatively affect self-esteem, as well as the male’s emotional and mental health.
 Gynecomastia may cause significant deficits in social functioning, mental health, general health, as well as self-esteem and even attitude and eating disorders.

 The symptoms and signs of gyno may include: